Organic food culture: Consumption

 In the EU, consumption of organic food has almost doubled in the last decade; consumers in 2005 used to spend, on average, €22.4 per capita on organic food, while in 2014 the number is increased up to €47.4.
 In this case, the nation that consumes more is Switzerland, followed by Luxembourg, Denmark, and Sweden.

 In the US, organic food consumption is on the rise as well.
 In 2014, consumption was up to about $35 billion per year and it is estimated that organic foods have become more commonplace since then.
 Produce is the top selling category when it comes to organic foods, but other categories such as dairy, snacks, and beverages are on the rise as well.

-Millennials are considered to be the most prevalent consumers of organic products.
-They make up over half of the buyers and generally persuade their families to buy organic products.

 Distribution

 While at the beginning organic products were mainly sold by specialized retailers, at the end of the 1990s sales began to cross over the mainstream retailers.
 Today, general retailers are the main distribution channels, followed by organic retailers and direct sales, even if these channels differ in importance from country to country.
 93% of organic foods are sold in regular or specialized supermarkets in the US and the remaining 7% come from alternate buying means, such as farmers markets.

-A critique of organic products is that distribution requires a similar amount of energy consumption compared to conventional food.
-Going local is considered more carbon friendly than organic food in this sense.